KOINSLOT-Inc/kywy/ROADMAP.md

 *Primary Goal: A Kywy user should be able to go from zero knowledge to a functional game using only our documentation.*

 Items:

 * [ ] (S) `README.md` for the repo that gives an overview, links to Kywy website/socials/store, and links to further documentation.
-* [ ] (M) Spike: Documentation Hosting.
+* [x] (M) Spike: Documentation Hosting.
 Where should we host docs?
 GitHub Wiki, hosted static site, markdown in repo?
-* [ ] (M) Automated API Documentation.
+* [x] (M) Automated API Documentation.
 Use a tool like `doxygen` to generate API docs for us, or see if there's a tool typically used by Arduino libraries.
+  * [ ] build out docstrings and api documentation
 * [ ] (M) Getting Started Guide: Should walk through from scratch to uploading a `Hello, World!` program to the Kywy.
 * [ ] (M) Engine Overview Guide: Should walk through all the features of the engine at a high level, and also talk about the engine design philosophy and an opinionated way to make games with it.